 Ivacy is based in Singapore which is far from the reaches of EU mass government surveillance.
 The name “Ivacy” is a play on “privacy,” but does this provider live up to its moniker?

-Security comes in the form of military-grade 256-bit encryption with 2,048 bit RSA keys for authentication and perfect forward secrecy.
-You have a number of protocol options to choose from, including PPTP, SSTP, L2TP, OpenVPN and IKEv2.
+Security comes in the form of military-grade 256-bit encryption with 2,048-bit RSA keys for authentication and perfect forward secrecy.
+You have a number of protocol options to choose from, including PPTP, L2TP, and OpenVPN.

-IPv6 leak protection is built in but disabled by default.
-You can switch this on by going to Settings>General.
-A built-in kill switch is also disabled by default, but you can enable it by going to Settings>Connections.
+IPv6 and DNS leak protection are built in but disabled by default.
+You can switch them on by going to Settings>General.
+A built-in kill switch is also disabled by default, but you can enable it by going to Settings>Internet Kill Switch.
 This adds an additional layer of security by automatically killing the internet connection if the VPN connection is lost for whatever reason.

 A neat feature we mentioned earlier is the option of split tunneling.
 This isn’t an uncommon feature among VPN providers but it definitely isn’t a standard option so may win over some users.
 With split tunneling, you can opt for some applications to go through the VPN server and others to go through your regular connection.

 This is ideal if you want to access both foreign and local web services at the same time.
 In this case, you could direct traffic from one browser through the VPN and another not.
 It also enables you to mitigate potential slowdowns for certain apps.

 ***UPDATE*** IVACY VPN NO LONGER WORKS IN CHINA

 With China’s Great Firewall blocking access to many VPN websites as well as connections to VPN servers, it’s often a struggle to find one that still works.
 Thankfully for Ivacy customers, this is an area that the company is focusing on, and it’s able to provide access to users in China through customized servers.